publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch100/schVII/m__us_usc_t7_s7313.md

     The Commission shall conduct a comprehensive review of the future of production agriculture in the United States and the appropriate role of the Federal Government in support of production agriculture.
 The review shall include the following:

-        (1) An assessment of changes in the condition of production agriculture in the United States since the initial review conducted under subsection (a) of this section.
+        (1) An assessment of changes in the condition of production agriculture in the United States since the initial review conducted under subsection (a).

         (2) Identification of the appropriate future relationship of the Federal Government with production agriculture after 2002.